dwave-examples/graph-coloring/README.md

 ![Original Plot](readme_imgs/not_color_yet.png)

-Figure: The graph that we want to color with no neighboring nodes the same.
+Figure: The graph that we want to color with no neighboring nodes the same color.

 We want to color this graph so that no neighboring nodes have the same color.
-This is a well-known hard problem (https://en.wikipedia.org/wiki/Graph_coloring) and an alternative formulation is available in this Collection of Code Examples (https://github.com/dwave-examples/map-coloring).
+[Graph coloring](https://en.wikipedia.org/wiki/Graph_coloring) is a well-known hard problem and an alternative formulation is available in this collection of code examples (see [Map Coloring](https://github.com/dwave-examples/map-coloring)).
 In this example, we formulate this problem as a constrained quadratic model (CQM) and solve it using the hybrid CQM solver.

 ## Usage